Brownian regularity for the Airy line ensemble, and multi-polymer watermelons in Brownian last passage percolation: The article's main results

 For $n,k \in \N$ with $n \geq k$, as well as $x \in \R$ with $x \geq - n^{1/3}/2$, and $r > 0$, we define

 As the left and middle sketch in Figure~\ref{f.threesketches} depict, this event entails the existence of a $k$-tuple of disjoint paths whose collective energy is atypically close to the maximum possible, the shortfall being $2^{-1/2 }r$ when expressed in scaled units.
 The next theorem and corollary determine the first order decay for the probability of this event as $r \searrow 0$.
-Theorem~\ref{t.neargeod} has something to say about the nature of coalescence of long polymers when viewed in scaled coordinates, a topic that is of relevance in the study of the collective scaled behaviour of the geometry and energy of polymers in Brownian last passage percolation.
-We shall not discuss these directions further in this article beyond the brief allusions in Figure~\ref{f.threesketches} and at the beginning of Section~\ref{s.ensemblesequences}. \begin{theorem} There exist positive constants $K_0$, $K_1$, $a_0$ and $r_0$ and a positive sequence $\{ \beta_k: k \in \N \}$ with $\limsup \beta_k^{1/k} < \infty$ such that, for $n,k \in \N$, $x \in \R$ and $r \in \big(0,(r_0)^{k^2}\big)$ satisfying $k \geq 2$, $n \geq k \vee \, (K_0)^{k^2} \big( \log r^{-1} \big)^{K_0}$ and $\vert x \vert \leq a_0 n^{1/9}$,
+Theorem~\ref{t.neargeod} is the official counterpart to the informal Theorem~\ref{t.neargeod.informal}: its proof will depend on the probabilistic apparatus of the jump ensemble to analyse the near-touch ensemble probability depicted in the right sketch of Figure~\ref{f.threesketches}, and the result then plays a foundational role in our broader Brownian LPP study. \begin{theorem} There exist positive constants $K_0$, $K_1$, $a_0$ and $r_0$ and a positive sequence $\{ \beta_k: k \in \N \}$ with $\limsup \beta_k^{1/k} < \infty$ such that, for $n,k \in \N$, $x \in \R$ and $r \in \big(0,(r_0)^{k^2}\big)$ satisfying $k \geq 2$, $n \geq k \vee \, (K_0)^{k^2} \big( \log r^{-1} \big)^{K_0}$ and $\vert x \vert \leq a_0 n^{1/9}$,

 \end{theorem}

 \begin{corollary} Let $k \geq 2$ and $x \in \R$.
 Consider the limit supremum and limit infimum of

 as the limits $n \to \infty$ followed by $r \searrow 0$ are taken.
 The two limits exist and equal $k^2 - 1$.
 Moreover, there exist positive constants $K_0$ and $a_0$ such that, for given $k \geq 2$, the limiting value is approached from above and below uniformly in the $r \searrow 0$ limit as the parameters $(n,x)$ vary over the set $\llbracket k \vee \, (K_0)^{k^2} \big( \log r^{-1} \big)^{K_0} , \infty) \times [-a_0 n^{1/9},a_0 n^{1/9}]$. \end{corollary} {\bf Proof.} The result is immediate from Theorem~\ref{t.neargeod}.